yvesbbbb/XPlaneTOD/README.md

 # XPlaneTOD

-Xplane 11 plugin to pause the default 737-800 10NM before TOD compile with Visual Studio Community 2017
+Xplane 11 plugin to pause the aircraft 10NM before TOD according to the value of the TOD calculated by the default FMS

+compile with Visual Studio Community 2017

 Derived from